So, why am I doing this blog? Why am I trying to eat everything organic and not processed? What’s the big deal?

-A referral to a hematology oncologist, a bone marrow biopsy, an ultrasound of my liver, spleen, and kidneys, and dozens of additional blood tests later, and I still don’t know what’s up.
+A referral to a hematology oncologist, a bone marrow biopsy, an ultrasound of my liver, spleen, and kidneys, and dozens of additional blood tests later, and I still didn’t’t know what’s up.
 It’s not leukemia, or some other bone or blood cancer.
 My bone marrow is working fine, producing all the right cells, and all healthy at that.
-Seems to be an auto-immune disease.
-But it’s not lupus or Addison’s, nor any of a bunch of thing I’ve never heard of.
-My white cells are killing each other, and there seems to be no way of knowing (or treating) why.
+It’s now been several years, and we still don’t know exactly what the issue is.
+It’s an auto-immune disease.
+But it’s not lupus or Addison’s, nor any of a bunch of thing I’d never heard of.
+My white cells kill each other when they get excited, and there seems to be no way of knowing (or treating) why.

 Avoidance of the cause (likely an environmental irritant/allergen) is probably the best bet, even though we don’t know what it is.
 The doctor recommends eating only organic food, and to eat no processed food (even if organic), and filtering all of our water.

-Now, let’s take a step back and look at our situation outside of this thing.
-My wife and I both teach at a boarding school.
-We often work 7 days a week, and 12-16 hour days are commonplace.
-We also run a small organic market farm and CSA, mostly veggies, but also some fruits, nuts, bees, herbs, a few flowers, alpacas, geese, ducks… We’re fairly diversified.
-But we don’t produce much in the winter: it’s possible here in Northern Indiana, but I just don’t have the time during the school year around other duties.
+When I began this blog, my wife and I both taught at a boarding school.
+We would work 7 days a week, and 12-16 hour days were commonplace.
+We also run a small organic market farm and CSA, mostly veggies, but also some fruits, nuts, bees, herbs, lamb, a few flowers, alpacas, geese, ducks… We’re quite diversified.

 Our farm is really the only place in our immediate area to get organic food.
 We live in-between two tiny towns, and the one we work in does have a shop that sells food.
 It’s more than a convenience store, but less than a supermarket.
 But it’s produce section is awful, and it offers very little in the way of organic options.
 And its prices are higher than Whole Foods (we can get to one of those in about an hour and 10 minutes…).
 We have two choices of grocery stores – 45 minutes away in opposite directions.